Azure/aztk/aztk/spark/models/plugins/resource_monitor/readme.md

 ```

-Once the cluster is created simply the cluster ssh command and all of the ports will automatically get forwareded.
+Once the cluster is created simply the cluster ssh command and all of the ports will automatically get forwarded.

 ```sh
 aztk spark cluster ssh --id <my_cluster>
 ```

 ### Ports
-url | desciption
+url | description
 --- | ---
 http://localhost:8890 | Cronograf UI